banjo/hoks/README.md

 -   replace exit with process.exit ☑️
 -   should not print if custom hook has no content
 -   docs for config file types
+-   fix tool for rebase with one conflict?